TheoChrn/hrnet-react-modal/README.md

 ## Customized modal
 To custom our modal we'll need to add more props
-- `containerClassName` Is applied on the modal container
+- `containerClassName` Is applied on the modal container (can be used to blur the background)
 - `modalClassName` Is applied on the modal
 - `closeButtonClassName` Is applied on the button
 - `className` Is applied on the modal content
 - `BtnIcon` Set a custom button icon